JalmarazMartn/ALRenumbering/README.md

 ### 0.1.5

 Remove command "JAM Fix Implicit REC in page fields" and command "JAM Fix Txt2AL".
 You can get these commands in the "JAM Variable name extension" extension.

+### 0.1.6

+Execute removing of commands announce in the previous version.